 In some ways similar to package deals, this approach is commonly used by companies who need to offer products or services perceived as having greater value than that of their competitors.
 Often used when there are high levels of competition or when market conditions are tight.

 If you would like some guidance on choosing the right Product Pricing Strategy, please don’t hesitate to get in touch.
-We’ve helped numerous businesses with their pricing strategy, particularly when new products or services are being launched, or a business needs to respond to changing market conditions.
-The Synthesis Marketing team can help you choose the right price for your product or service with our marketing coaching services.
+With over 20 years experience in business, Helen Down help you choose the right price for your product or service with our marketing services.